 Body Language: The Art of Larry Day

-The exhibition’s curator is David Bindman, Emeritus Professor of the History of Art, University College London and Visiting Fellow at the Hutchins Center, Harvard University.
-Bindman was Day’s long-standing friend.
+This ambitious retrospective includes works from the 1950s through the 1990s, and was curated by David Bindman, the artists' longtime friend and Emeritus Professor of the History of Art, University College London and Visiting Fellow at the Hutchins Center, Harvard University.

 This multipart exhibition is on view at three venues.
 At Woodmere, we offer an overview of Day's career in our Ethel M. Schnader Gallery and a focused presentation of his figurative paintings, drawings, and sketches titled Silent Conversations in our Catherine M. Kuch Gallery.
 At the University of the Arts, Nature Abstracted (on view October 8- December 3) presents Day's abstract painting of the 1950s.
 And at Arcadia University, Absent Presence (on view through November 21) explores Day's cityscape and architectural subjects.

 This exhibition, catalogue, and programming is supported by Ruth Fine, the Imperfect Family Foundation, Jordan D. Schnitzer and His Family Foundation, Elizabeth Glassman, Dorothy Lichtenstein, Terra Foundation for American Art, The Lunder Foundation-Peter & Paula Lunder Family, Leslie Samuels & Augusta Gross, Muriel Fine Sherman & Dr. Neil Sherman, Pamela & Joseph Yohlin, Michael Heizer Studio, Gloria Spivak, Norman Fein, Susan Sillins, Judith Brodsky, Ronald Rumford, and several other generous contributors, including those who wish to remain anonymous.